-Your network includes everyone from friends and family to work colleagues, business connections, your social network and members of groups and organizations to which you belong.
+Your network includes everyone from friends and family to work colleagues, business connections, your social network and members of on- or off-campus groups and organizations to which you belong.

-As you will see below, networking and online applications are two primary methods of how MCS/MSWE students obtained their internship and full-time career opportunities, with networking producing a higher yield.
-As such, your job search strategy should be balanced between both methods, and should definitely include networking.
+As you will see below, networking and online applications are two primary methods of how our students obtained their internships.
+For full-time career opportunities, return offers also come into play for those who secured a summer internship.
+As such, to enhance your chances to secure employment, your job search strategy should be diversified and balanced between multiple methods, and definitely should include some type of networking.

 |Networking – including Referrals & Informational Interviews||41%|

-Of MCS/MSWE Alumni who reported they have secured a full-time position within three months of graduation, they obtained the opportunity through:
+Of the alumni who reported they have secured a full-time position within three months of graduation, they obtained the opportunity through: